Nitrux/luv-icon-theme/README.md

  Lüv (icon theme) - Upstream repository
 ==============

-If you are able, we ask that you help us maintain and expand our project resources through your donations.
-As an independent project, we need your help now more than ever.
-We truly appreciate the support you can give via PayPal here: [http://uriherrera.com/sponsor/](http://uriherrera.com/sponsor/)
+## [Sponsor Lüv by clicking here!](http://uriherrera.com/sponsor/).
+We truly appreciate the support you can give us.

 ![Lüv preview](http://i.imgur.com/xqPuYYZ.png " Lüv is the spiritual successor to Flattr, a flat but complex icon theme for freedesktop environments. ")
 >  Lüv is the spiritual successor to Flattr, a flat but complex icon theme for freedesktop environments.